 Crossing the Rangitata River if it is low and staying at Potts Lodge or camping on the other side; hitch hiking down the Rangitata Gorge Rd (traffic is very light) either to the Peel Forest DoC camp ground (about 40 km downriver), or to Geraldine, which has more accommodation options and a supermarket and is another 22 km south-east from the camp ground; or staying at Mesopotamia Station, only 30 mins (2.5 km) walk down the road.
 Mesopotomia is redolent of history, as it was originally founded by Samuel Butler who wrote the famous fantastical satire Erewhon (‘Nowhere’ spelt backwards) in 1872.
 His homestead is long gone, but its site is marked at the school house grounds.
 Staying at Mesopotamia Station means a very long 11.5 hr hike the next day to Manuka Hut, but it was an accommodation highlight for this writer (and Mt Potts was booked out).

-Some transport is available to Peel Forest or Geraldine (from the other side of the river at least): A mail van that runs occasionally from Peel Forest Café & Bar (see link below, 03 696 3567), and a service to there from Geraldine operated by the Geraldine Community Trust, 03 693 1007, email@example.com, $14.
-Alps2Ocean (0800 00 11 66) also offer a shuttle service on demand from the trail end on the south side of the Rangitata River to Geraldine.
+Some transport is available to Peel Forest or Geraldine (from the other side of the river at least): A mail van runs occasionally from Peel Forest Café & Bar (see link below, 03 696 3567) but can’t take a group, and a service to Peel Forest from Geraldine is operated by the Geraldine Community Trust on weekday mornings, 03 693 1007, firstname.lastname@example.org, $14.
+Alps2Ocean (0800 425 772) also offer a shuttle service on demand from the trail end on the south side of the Rangitata River to Geraldine.